buildpacks/spec/distribution.md

 ### Lifecycle

-A lifecycle is an OCI Image that orchestrates buildpack execution, then assembles the resulting artifacts into a final app image.
+The following defines how a `lifecycle` SHOULD be packaged for distribution as an OCI iamge.
+The `lifecycle` is the component that orchestrates buildpack execution, then assembles the resulting artifacts into a final app image.

 #### Filesystem